-Returns the number of permutations of size k in a population of size n.
+This returns the number of permutations of size k in a population of size n.

-n is the total number of items.
-Must be > k.
+n is the total number of items. n must be > k.

-k is the number of items in each combination.
-Must be > 0 and $< \mathbf{n}$.
+k is the number of items in each combination. k must be > 0 and < n.

 n and k should be integers.
-Digits right of the decimal point are ignored by PlanMaker.
+If this is not the case, PlanMaker automatically truncates the decimal places.